 Figure 2.
 Different modes of electron transfer for energy gain.
-In respiration, an electron transport chain in the cytoplasmic membrane consisting of FeS cluster containing proteins, flavin and heme containing integral membrane proteins and membrane diffusible quinone-based redox compounds transfers electrons along the redox gradient with the subsequent built up of an ion gradient, H^+ or Na+, over the membrane for the production of the energy equivalent ATP.
-Methyl transfer is an alternative reaction to buit up an ion gradient.
+In respiration, an electron transport chain in the cytoplasmic membrane consisting of FeS cluster, flavin and heme containing integral membrane proteins and membrane diffusible guinone-based redox compounds transfer electrons along the redox gradient with the subsequent built up of an ion gradient, H+ or Na+, over the membrane for the production of the energy equivalent ATP.
 Substrate level phosphorylation is an alternative way to general ATP.
 The input into the central electron transport chain comes from different metabolic processes such as the catabolism of sugars and nucleotide biosynthesis performed by oxidoreductases, the most prominent the NAD(P)H/NAD+ dehydrogenase complex, the succinate and formate dehydrogenase complex, hydrogenases, but also the dihydroorotate dehydrogenase in the nucleogenesis pathway and alternative oxidoreductases [84].
 The presence and the concentration of the terminal electron acceptor determines the expression of the terminal reductase [53].
 For example, in Escherichia coli, there exist at least ten terminal reductases.
 These integral membrane or periplasmic proteins, dedicated for the respiration of substrates such as oxygen, dimethylsulfoxide, trimethylamine-N-oxide, fumarate, nitrate and nitrite are expressed upon substrate availability.
 Reductases can, however, also be located in the outer membrane with the catalytic center facing the exterior.
 The periplasmic located CymA reductase of Shewanella oneidensis has been shown to respire ferric iron not only in its ingenious host, but also in E. coli [85].
-Other means to transport electrons along the redox gradient are conductive minerals such as iron sulfide or iron oxide (electric synthropy), intercellular nanotubes, nanowires (such as conductive type IV pili in eubacteria or archaella in archaebacteria), intrinsic and extrinsic diffusible redox active substances such as pyocyanin and the humic model compound anthraquinone-2,6-disulfonate, respectively, as well as an periplasmic electron transfer in cable pili.
+Other means to transport electrons along the redox gradient are intercellular nanotubes, nanowires (type IV pili in eubacteria or archaella in archaebacteria), intrinsic and extrinsic diffusible redox active substances such as pyocyanin and the humic model compound anthraquinone-2,6-disulfonate, respectively, as well as an unknown mechanism in cable pili.
 PEP, phosphoenolpyruvate.